Helen Bosanquet: Writing career

 Following the death of Bernard Bosanquet in 1923, Helen arranged for the manuscript of Three Chapters on the Nature of Mind to be published.
 She wrote a memoir of her husband's life and it was published in 1924.
 She died in Golders Green, London in 1925, having suffered from ill health for some years.
 Between 1909 and 1921 she edited the Charity Organization Review, a main component of the COS.

 Critiques

 In 1914, she published "Social Work in London: A History of the London Charity Organization Society" and controversially wrote that "though authorized, the history is not official."
 She discusses the controversial principles of the COS of ideas on state aid and charity.
-Following the publication of her book, by which historians and critics harshly reviewed.
+Historians and critics harshly reviewed her book.

 Bosanquet also critiqued Charles Booth's work on the Survey of Life and Labor, arguing that it threatened the basis of moral philanthropy.
 She also published a pamphlet, undated but published after 1900, after attacking both Booth and Rowntree's work.

-Notable Quotes
+Notable quotes

 “I have always held that poverty and pain, disease and health are evils of greatly less importance than they appear except in so far as they lead to weakness of life and character; and that true philanthropy aims at increasing strength more than at the correct and immediate relief of poverty…”